tlwl19/EGL314/README.md

 clickeds.set(who.day) #this refers to date
 ```

-To create the dropdown menu for Month:
+To create the dropdown menu for Month :

 ```
 drop = OptionMenu(frame0, clicked , *options )